cozy/cozy.github.io/src/tutorials/data/queries.md

 A `map` function must always produce an `emit` , with the key and the value respectively in first and second argument.

-ℹ️ Behind the hoods, views are represented exactly like the Mango queries: both uses [B+ Tree](./advanced.md#indexes-concepts), with values stored in the leafs.
+ℹ️ Behind the hoods, views are represented exactly like the Mango queries: both use [B+ Tree](./advanced.md#indexes-concepts), with values stored in the leafs.

 ### Query a view

-Just like the Mango queries, views are particularly suited for equality and range queries.
+Just like Mango queries, views are particularly suited for equality and range queries.
 See the [CouchDB documentation](https://docs.couchdb.org/en/2.3.1/api/ddoc/views.html) to know more about the API.

 To find a specific document, use the  `key` parameter: